bytecodealliance/rfcs/accepted/cranelift-roadmap-2023.md

 debugging and performance tuning, and in general to improve compiler observability.
-The basic idea is to instrument the various passes and analyses of the compiler with updates to stats-counters for particular "events" or cases -- for example, every time a reundant instruction is removed by GVN, or a rewrite rule fires, or a register is spilled -- as well as measures of various data-structure and code sizes (number of basic-blocks, instructions, register liveranges, etc).
+The basic idea is to instrument the various passes and analyses of the compiler with updates to stats-counters for particular "events" or cases -- for example, every time a redundant instruction is removed by GVN, or a rewrite rule fires, or a register is spilled -- as well as measures of various data-structure and code sizes (number of basic-blocks, instructions, register liveranges, etc).